 Cost(s) of Human Capital

 Unless you are skilled and experienced enough to build the entire product by yourself, you will need help which comes at a price.
 Entrepreneurs often overlook such costs, giving rise to unpredictable outcomes.
 The founders need to calculate the cost of human capital for the entire duration of the MVP product development cycle.
-For example, if you require a web developer, find hourly rates and the estimated time for project completion.
+For example, if you require a web developer, find hourly rates of developers and the estimated time for project completion.
 You will then have a fair idea of the cost of the human capital required for the project.

 While building your prototype, it is wise to opt for contractual employees.
 In this scenario, you only pay the team when they complete the contractual obligations or achieve the pre-agreed milestones.
 This is an advantage for startups because salaried employees will need to be paid every month, regardless of their performance.